 With over 1,400 quarries, and many abandoned shafts littering Arizona’s landscape, local mines have long welcomed rockhounds in search of hidden treasures.
 Which is exactly what 62-year-old John Waddell decided to do one Monday morning in October 2018.

 He told his neighbor he planned to comb the area around a nearby mine and told him he’d be home by Tuesday.
 But on Wednesday morning John still hadn’t returned, so his neighbor finally went out looking for him.
+As soon as the neighbor arrived at the site, he heard John screaming for help, from the bottom of a 100-foot-deep mineshaft with a

-Instead of following the sign’s instructions to keep away from the shaft, John had decided to check it out.
+John had decided to check it out.
 He never intended to fall, but gravity works in mysterious ways.

 After his plummet, John sustained several broken bones, but that wasn’t his biggest problem.
 Down in the darkness, he had company, and not the good kind; there were snakes.
 And not just any snakes, but deadly, venomous rattle snakes.
+Despite being in agony, John managed to fight off and kill three while he was down there without sustaining any bites.

+Emergency teams arrived shortly after his neighbor found him, and John was taken to hospital to recover.
 The moral of this story is, if a sign tells you to stay away from a big dangerous hole, always assume it’s there for a good reason.
 And if that’s not enough to make you stay away, just remember, there could be snakes down there!

 The Legally Haunted Fort of Bhangarh